alviezhang/vimrc/README.md

 Run command

-    ./install.sh
+    make install

 Tips
 ----

-If you want to use this configuration, please remove your `~/.vimrc` and `~/.vim` files first.
+If you want to use this vim configuration, please remove your `~/.vimrc` and `~/.vim` files first, or you just run (*THIS WILL DELETE YOUR OWN VIM CONFIGURATION FILES*):

+    make clean